 After a certain point, a business that really nails the lifestyle brand concept almost ceases to sell its products or services.
 It’s not about what they have, it’s about who they are.
 The Air Jordan might or might not be the best basketball shoe, but it’s the one that means something.
 An Airstream travel trailer might only see the road a few weekends a year, but you Live Riveted every day.
 Even when you’re not actively using a product or service, you’re thinking about it or living the lifestyle—and you feel like it represents something about you and the people you want to associate with.

 In short, it builds a community of people.
 People who see the outdoors as liberty, or people who like to jump off of things in their spare time.
 Successful lifestyle brands give their followers added value.
 The most important thing is knowing your audience, knowing what they want and enjoy, and helping to give it to them in such a way as to build a lasting connection—between your business and your customer, as well as between your customer and the rest of your audience.

-Look at what brands like Nike and Red Bull and Airstream have done, and follow their lead.
+Look at what the best lifestyle brands like Nike and Red Bull and Airstream have done, and follow their lead.
 You’ll be a fan favorite in no time.

 When things get written here, whether it’s a blog post, a print ad or a comprehensive brand plan, Thomas is the one who makes sure all the I’s are dotted and T’s are crossed.
 Because nothing ruins written work like a typo.

 Defining Your Brand Identity: Creating a Brand Wheel

 The Impact of Motion and Video in Your Marketing Campaigns